 Or, if you want to get rid of your Podcasts headaches once and for all, you could also tap Delete App.

 On the Mac, click Downloads in the sidebar to see all your downloaded episodes.
 To delete all of them, click the first download to select it, press and hold Shift, scroll down to the last podcast, and click it to select all the intervening episodes.
 (You can also Command-click individual episodes to select or deselect them if you want to leave some.)
 Control-click any of the selected downloads and choose Remove Download.

 We’ve had Apple’s Podcasts app available on various platforms for nearly nine years now, but it has never been very good.
 After that amount of time, it’s hard to imagine that Apple will ever make it more than a lowest-common-denominator app for those who don’t know to find a better alternative in the App Store.

 Speaking of alternatives, most of us use Overcast for our podcast listening, and we recommend it to our readers.
 It’s well-made and straightforward, and it boasts innovative features like Smart Speed, which dynamically shortens silences in talk shows, and Voice Boost, which boosts and normalizes the volume so every show has the same audio levels.
-See “Overcast Refines the iPhone Podcast Experience” (16 July 2014), “Overcast and Apple’s Podcasts Make the Apple Watch a Decent Podcast Player” (15 October 2018), and “Overcast Gains Podcast Clip Sharing” (29 April 2019) for some of our coverage.
+For our coverage, see “Overcast Refines the iPhone Podcast Experience” (16 July 2014), “Overcast and Apple’s Podcasts Make the Apple Watch a Decent Podcast Player” (15 October 2018), and “Overcast Gains Podcast Clip Sharing” (29 April 2019).